OmolloRovy/Financial-Tracker/README.md

 This project is not licensed.

 ##
 This README provides a comprehensive overview of your MERN stack application.
-Remember to adapt it to your specific project by replacing the placeholder information, adding more details, and including any additional relevant information.
+Remember to adapt it to your specific project by replacing the placeholder information, adding more details, and including any additional relevant information